 There are some requirements during this time which PhD Candidates must abide by:

-- Three-Hour Enrollment: Post-Candidacy students are expected to enroll for exactly 3 credit hours of MATH 8999 with their Dissertation Advisor every semester.
+- Three-Hour Enrollment: Post-Candidacy students are expected to enroll for exactly 3 credit hours every Autumn and Spring semester.
+In most cases, this should be 3 credits of MATH 8999 with their Dissertation Advisor.
+A 3 credit hour course may be substituted for the 8999 hours with permission of the advisor.
 Additional credit hours for enrollment are not included in the Graduate Associateship tuition waiver.
-A student may request to have tuition covered by the department for academically essential non-MATH courses by a petition to the Graduate Studies Committee.
+A student may request to have tuition covered by the department for academically essential courses by a petition to the Graduate Studies Committee.
 In all other cases, tuition has to be paid for by the student or an external resource.
 Fellowship recipients will have different guidelines on this matter.
 NOTES: http://www.gradsch.ohio-state.edu/7.8-candidacy.html

 Final Defense & Graduation

 - Time Limits: The university allows a maximum of five years from passing the candidacy examination until submission of the final copy of the dissertation.
 The Math Department however, has the expectation that you can accomplish this in three years or less.
 Continuation in the program is contingent on timely and satisfactory progress towards completing a dissertation as determined by the Graduate Studies Committee.

 - Credit Hours: Students are required to have accumulated 80 graduate credit hours of mathematics courses by the time of graduation.
 It is possible to substitute some of these with graduate credits from courses outside of the mathematics department, if approved by the advisor and the Graduate Studies Committee.
 In addition, university rules require that 50 of these credit hours have to be beyond the Master's degree. http://www.gradsch.ohio-state.edu/7.2-credit-hours-and-residency-requirements-doctoral-degree.html

 The department supports the search for academic jobs in several ways.
 Before graduation, the department provides travel support for students, helps with letters, and circulates job opportunities.
 After graduation, many former students with can find employment as lecturers with the department while they are looking for permanent jobs, if interim employment is needed.

 Program Time Expectations